Liamsi/r4cppp/graphs/README.md

 is required to break the cycles and not leak memory.
 Since Rust has no cycle collection of `Rc` pointers, if there is a cycle in your graph, the ref counts will never fall to zero, and the graph will never be deallocated.
-You can solve this by using `Weak` pointers in your graph or by manually breaking cycles when you know the graph should be destroyed.
+You can solve this by using `weak` pointers in your graph or by manually breaking cycles when you know the graph should be destroyed.
 The former is more reliable.
 We don't cover either here, in our examples we just leak memory.
 The approach using borrowed references and arena allocation does not have this issue and is thus